stroke-input/stroke-input-android/README.md

 # Stroke Input Method (筆畫輸入法) for Android

-A minimalist Chinese keyboard implementing the stroke input method (筆畫輸入法).
+A minimalist Chinese keyboard where you input characters by typing stroke sequences (e.g. 天 is ㇐㇐㇒㇔).

 ![Screenshot of the keyboard during stroke input.](stroke-input-screenshot.png)

+Features:

+* Good character support (over 28k characters) including vernacular Cantonese
+* User preference for traditional or simplified characters
+* No permissions, tracking, etc.
+* Deterministic candidate generation which doesn't learn user input

 [
   <img